 Nonprofit organizations in communities throughout the state provide many services that directly or indirectly benefit Montanans’ health and well-being.
 Many of these organizations subsist year to year on donations and short-term grants.
 Uncertain and limited funding is a constant challenge, and it can adversely affect the stability of their services and their ability to meet community needs.

 Through our work with nonprofits, we learned that some have licensed staff providing services that could be billed to insurance, or are seeking grant funding to create such services.
 Moreover, in some cases, the services planned might be possible to provide on-site through a partnership with a medical or behavioral health provider that already offers them elsewhere in the community.

-In this initiative, we will provide small grants and technical assistance to help social service-oriented nonprofits develop new partnerships to deliver new behavioral health services and/or implement a new service to generate revenue as a means of sustaining the service over the long term.
+In this initiative, we provide small grants and technical assistance to help social service-oriented nonprofits develop new services or partnerships and cultivate third party revenue from billing health insurance as a means of sustaining the service over the long term.

 - Demonstrate organizational leadership commitment to the project.

 - Assess the potential to meet the identified service needs through partnerships with other community-based organizations and pursue such partnerships if the potential exists.